-Hood College allows employees to only make changes to their insurance elections at the time of employment or during the open enrollment period, unless they have a qualifying life event change.
+Hood College allows employees to only make changes to their insurance elections at the time of employment or during the open enrollment period, unless they have a life-event change.
 Internal Revenue Code Section 125 regulates life-event changes.

-The College understands that changes occur throughout the year, which affect an employee's status or a family member's status.
-The purpose of this policy is to provide information on what constitutes a life-event change, how this change affects the employee, and what the employee should do to communicate this change to the College.
+The College understands that changes occur throughout the year, which affects an employee's status or a family member's status.
+The purpose of this policy is to provide information on what constitutes a life event-change, how this change affects the employee, and what the employee should do to communicate this change to the College.

-A life event not only affects you and those you care for, but can also affect your benefits package.
+A life-event not only affects you and those you care for, but can also affect your benefits package.
 You may only change or terminate your insurance elections (and your elections regarding Flexible Spending Accounts) at the time of employment or during open enrollment, unless you have a life-event change in accordance with Internal Revenue Code 125.

-Regular full-time and part-time employees with an established Full-Time Equivalency (FTE) of 0.50 or greater are eligible to make changes to their benefits as a result of a life event change.
+All regular full-time employees and all part-time employees with an established Full-Time Equivalency (FTE) of 0.50 or greater are eligible to make changes to their benefits as a result of a life-event change.